SAP-samples/btp-cap-dox-invoice-validation/README.md

 For that _Document Information Extraction_ ([DOX](https://help.sap.com/docs/document-information-extraction/document-information-extraction/what-is-document-information-extraction?locale=en-US))
 —a service on the _Business Technology Platform_ ([BTP](https://help.sap.com/docs/btp/sap-business-technology-platform/sap-business-technology-platform?locale=en-US))—
 and the _Cloud Programming Model_ ([CAP](https://cap.cloud.sap/docs/)) is leveraged.
 The sample runs _entirely_ on BTP.
-Think of it as a separate extension to _SAP Central Invoice Management_ (CIM) or _OpenText Vendor Invoice Management_, rather than it trying to compete with the latter.
+Think of it as a separate extension to _SAP Central Invoice Management_ (CIM) or _OpenText Vendor Invoice Management_ (VIM), rather than it trying to compete with the latter.

 <!-- shows correctly with GitHub's markdown flavor -->
 > [!IMPORTANT]